-What are the challenges of self-hosting open edX?
+What are the challenges of self-hosting the Open edX platform?

-Over the years, our team or open edX experts has helped a large number of organizations worldwide to adopt and profit from the open edX technology, and in many cases, we’ve encountered self-hosted installations that were experiencing severe difficulties and failures, often originated in a less than ideal installation and hosting.
+Over the years, our team of Open edX experts has helped a large number of organizations worldwide to adopt and profit from the open edX technology, and in many cases, we’ve encountered self-hosted installations that were experiencing severe difficulties and failures, often originated in a less than ideal installation and hosting.